Spazcool/Spazcool.github.io/wiki.md

 title: Wikipedia Search Viewer
 permalink: /wiki/
 ---
 Currently under construction.
-You can check out the progress at: http://s.codepen.io/SpazCool/debug/xEbRyV/YvMgOPYQyRoM
+You can check out the progress at: <a href="http://s.codepen.io/SpazCool/debug/xEbRyV/YvMgOPYQyRoM">Wikipedia Search Viewer</a>